CU-Hyperloop/rosserial_arduino_lib/readme.md

+# ROS Serial Arduino library - CU Hyperloop Edition!

+  This fork fixes some problems with TCP communication, since the Teensy 4.1 has native Ethernet hardware (rosserial_arduino assume you're using a shield).

-# ROS Serial Arduino library
+# ROS Serial Arduino library - Original

 ## Purpose